WildMeOrg/old_wildme-docs/docs/developers/codex.md

 The Houston flask component is the new frontend system co-ordinator that will manage user access and all inter module communication.
 It receives all user requests, determines which modules process the requests and how the responses are handled.

-The Houston database contains lightweight reference versions of data found both in the EDM and SAGE, and retrieves the full record from each to display to users when permitted.
+The Houston database contains lightweight reference versions of data found both in the EDM and Sage, and retrieves the full record from each to display to users when permitted.

 The operation of Houston is described in more detail on the [Houston](/docs/developers/houston) page.